-This will have more things and there are many good articles about these and I highly recommend everyone have one.
-They can not only be helpful or even lifesaving if you need to high tail it to your favorite campground for a bit.
-More important it will have things you need even if you stay put and it will be all in one place.
+This will have more things and there are many good articles about these and I highly recommend everyone has one.
+They can not only be helpful or even lifesaving if you need to hightail it to your favorite campground for a bit.
+More important, it will have things you need even if you stay put and it will be all in one place.

 Subsection suggestions are in no particular order and by no means complete.
-Because your highest priorities may be different than mine, this is just an example of some sections to think of adding to your outline:
+Because your highest priorities may differ from mine, this is just an example of some sections to think of adding to your outline:

 - Purification tablets 8